 Day 4: Paris

-This morning, we are going to explore a totally different side of Paris as we will be visiting graveyard "Pierre Lachaise", where numerous famous artists of all thinkable decades did find their last home - such as Honore de Balzac, Oscar Wilde, Frederic Chopin or Edith Piaf - to only name a few.
-Pierre Lachaise is a green oasis in the middle of a huge city, measuring 44 ha in size and being inspired by traditional English garden architecture.
+This morning, we are going to explore a totally different side of Paris.
+We will visit the graveyard "Pere Lachaise", where numerous famous artists of all decades found their final resting place - such as Honore de Balzac, Oscar Wilde, Frederic Chopin or Edith Piaf - to only name a few.
+Pere Lachaise is a green oasis in the middle of a huge city, measuring 44 ha in size and was inspired by traditional English garden architecture.

-The graveyard shows romantic pathways all along, and sophisticated presentations of the tombstones.
+The cemeteries romantic pathways present the tombstones in a sophisticated manner.
 But our expedition has not ended yet!
-Straight afterwards we will hit the Bastille as well as the Place de Voges - a stately home in the heart of Marais with its noblesse palaces in the style of the 17th century.
+Straight afterwards we will hit the Bastille as well as the Place de Vosges - a stately home in the heart of Marais with its noblesse palaces in the style of the 17th century.
 Close by, we will find ourselves under the spell of the Ile de la Cite with the patriarchal Cathedral Notre Dame.

 - Marais quarter

 - Notre Dame